dfelinto/blender-manual/manual/animation/constraints/transform/copy_location.rst

 Furthermore you can also animate a few properties of each constraint using animation curves: e.g. you can animate the *Influence* of a constraint.
-It is used to first stick the camera to the "moon", then to the "earth", and finally to nothing, using two *Copy Location* constraints with *Offset* set.
+It is used to first let the camera follow the moon, then the earth, and finally using two *Copy Location* constraints with *Offset* set.